Rolling Papers 2: Reception

 Rolling Papers 2 was met with generally mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 from mainstream publications, the album received an average score of 56, based on 6 reviews.

 Commercial performance

-In United States, Rolling Papers 2 debuted at number two on the Billboard 200 based on 84.2 million streams of its songs and 14,000 pure album sales, which Billboard equated to 80,000 album-equivalent units.
+In the United States, Rolling Papers 2 debuted at number two on the Billboard 200 based on 84.2 million streams of its songs and 14,000 pure album sales, which Billboard equated to 80,000 album-equivalent units.
 It is Khalifa's fifth top-ten album in the United States.
 The album earned 33,000 album-equivalent units in the second week.
 In Canada, the album debuted at number four on the Canadian Albums Chart.
 It serves as Khalifa's third non-consecutive top-ten album in the country.

 In 2018, Rolling Papers 2 was ranked as the 128th most popular album of the year on the Billboard 200.
 The album was certified Gold by the RIAA 11 months after its release.